TurakhiaLab/ROADIES/docs/index.md

 For each modes, the output species tree will be saved as `roadies.nwk` in a separate `output_files` folder.

-### Run ROADIES in converge mode

-To run ROADIES with converge mode (details mentioned in [convergence mechanism](index.md#convergence-mechanism) section), run the following command (notice the addition of `--converge` argument):
+**Running ROADIES in converge mode**: To run ROADIES with converge mode (details mentioned in [convergence mechanism](index.md#convergence-mechanism) section), run the following command (notice the addition of `--converge` argument):

 ```
 python run_roadies.py --cores 16 --converge
 ```

-To try other modes, run as follows:
+Try following commands for other modes:

 ```
 python run_roadies.py --cores 16 --mode balanced --converge